emmajanedrews/base-template/_posts/2017-03-01-truckee-real-estate-agent-when-is-best.md

 Overall, keep in mind that spring and fall have a higher percentage of homes go into escrow.

-2. **What is the average selling price?** Between January and May, the average sales price in our area was $808,000; from August through December, the average price dropped to $776,000.
+**2. What is the average selling price?** Between January and May, the average sales price in our area was $808,000; from August through December, the average price dropped to $776,000.
 Prices go up when homes sell in the spring and drop a bit through the second half of the year.

 {% include pullquote.html %}

 In Tahoe Donner, the average price from January through May was $603,000.
 From August through December, the average sales price dropped to $575,000.
 Even luxury markets like Old Greenwood experience a similar trend, with an average sales price of $1.88 million in the spring and $1.6 million in the fall.

-3. **When is it most convenient for you to put your home on the market?** Of course, this is the most important factor of all.
+**3. When is it most convenient for you to put your home on the market?** Of course, this is the most important factor of all.
 When does it make the most sense for you to sell your home?
 When do you need to move?
 What makes the most financial sense for you?

 If you have any other questions about when to put your home on the market, please don’t hesitate to reach out to me.
 I would be happy to help you!